balenaltd/handbook/Home.md

 ## How to get things done (balena processes)

+Balena Process Guidelines are maintained at [balena-io/process](https://github.com/balena-io/process).
+This contains product, development and operations guides.

 - Company
   - Joining balena
     - [What to expect working at balena](https://github.com/balena-io/balena/wiki/What-to-expect-working-at-balena)